mark-locatechs/mark_demo/README.md

 - Django frontend node handles static pages and user authentication.
 - Flask backend node as micro-service handles data process.
+- Nginx reverse proxy, has separated frontend backend network.

 I try to keep system requirements, dependencies as minimum as possible.
 It can be used as base image for future developments.
 Frontend node or backend node can be use alone for small sized projects.

 ### Backend

-Flask, Pytest, uWsgi, nginx, supervisord
+Flask, Pytest, uWsgi

 ### Frontend

-Django, Bootstrap, Vuejs, uWsgi, nginx, supervisord
+Django, Bootstrap, Vuejs, uWsgi

 ## Technologies